docker/cli/docs/reference/commandline/container_run.md

 Filesystem      Size  Used Avail Use% Mounted on none            1.9G     0  1.9G   0% /mnt
 ```

-The `--privileged` flag gives all capabilities to the container, and it also
-lifts all the limitations enforced by the `device` cgroup controller.
-In other
-words, the container can then do almost everything that the host can do.
-This
-flag exists to allow special use-cases, like running Docker within Docker.

 ### <a name="workdir"></a> Set working directory (-w, --workdir)